ThePixelMoon/SourceBook/docs/valve/sdk.md

 To get the *2004-2009* versions of **Source SDK**, use the **Source SDK** app in your [Steam](../steam.md) library.
 To get the *Alien Swarm SDK*, get it from [Steam](../steam.md) too.
 To get the *Source SDK 2013*, use [GitHub](https://github.com/ValveSoftware/source-sdk-2013).
 And for the leaks, *2018* - [here](magnet:?xt=urn:btih:21DDA6847DDE983F2F8063739249D2D1D09A5DDA&dn=April%2022nd%202020%2c%20random%20leaked%20shit.rar&tr=udp%3a%2f%2ftracker.openbittorrent.com%3a1337%2fannounce&tr=udp%3a%2f%2ftracker.opentrackr.org%3a1337%2fannounce), *2003* - [here](https://github.com/Clepoy3/LeakNet)

-> WARNING: We do NOT reccomend you to use the leaked versions of Source for commercial purposes.
-We are NOT obligated for the consequences after.
+> WARNING: We do NOT recommend using leaked versions of Source for commercial purposes.
+We are NOT responsible for any consequences that may arise from doing so.